Working with Complex and Difficult-to-Treat Patients: A VIRTUAL Conference for Psychiatrists in Training

 Integrating a psychodynamic perspective into treatment offers a way, first of all, to make sense of treatment-resistance, preserving the treater’s capacity for empathy while also allowing the treater to better adapt to the unique demands of the individual patient.
 Understanding the underlying dynamics of complex patients also gives the psychiatrist tools to address irrational system dynamics that are potentially countertherapeutic if unidentified and unchecked.
 Thoughtful attention to the meanings of countertransference is one valuable tool not only for managing unhelpful reactions, but also understanding the patient’s experience.
 A psychodynamic perspective also provides tools for developing and using a therapeutic alliance, with patients for whom the alliance is often fragile.
 Understanding the patient’s and therapist’s contribution to impasses in psychotherapy can help such treatments become unstuck, and is an important aspect of the skill set of competent psychiatrist-psychotherapists.
 Those same skills can also be useful for addressing treatment resistance in relation to psychopharmacotherapy, given how meaning effects often shape pharmacotherapy treatment outcomes.

-This conference, designed for psychiatric residents, is intended to enhance participants’ capacities to work effectively with difficult-to-treat patients through the integration of psychodynamically informed and patient-centered perspectives into diverse aspects of the patient’s care.
+This virtual conference, designed for psychiatric residents, is intended to enhance participants’ capacities to work effectively with difficult-to-treat patients through the integration of psychodynamically informed and patient-centered perspectives into diverse aspects of the patient’s care.
 The knowledge, skills, and attitudes of psychodynamic psychiatry are not only useful in the psychotherapy of patients, but also foster leadership skills for addressing systems enactments in relation to challenging patients, and can markedly enhance effectiveness of pharmacotherapy.

 Cost: FREE for psychiatrists in training, but requires registration